-There is also a cost of to register your PoA with the Office of the Public Guardian (OPG).
-At the time of publication, this is around £83, but costs can change, so please check with the OPG website for the most up to date information or call 01324678300.
+• There is also a cost of to register your PoA with the Office of the Public Guardian (OPG).
+At the time of publication, this is around £96, but costs can change, so please check with the OPG for the most up to date information, the details are provided below.